jupyter/qtconsole/README.md

     pip install qtconsole

 **Note:** Make sure that Qt is installed.
-Unfortunately, Qt may not be installed using pip.
+Unfortunately, Qt cannot be installed using pip.
 The next section gives instructions on installing Qt.

 ### Installing Qt (if needed)
 We recommend installing PyQt with [conda](http://conda.pydata.org/docs):